Marketing’s Role Post Purchase

 - Turn loyal influencers into customer advocates by utilizing them as a source of quality content, PR, and referrals

-- Create easy-to-use #hashtags and encourage your advocates to use it on their social channels
+- Create easy-to-use #hashtags and encourage your advocates to use them on their social channels

-Whatever customer journey stage you are problem-solving, always remember to collaborate with cross-functional teams – product, product marketing, customer success, support, and of course sales.
+Whatever customer journey stage you are problem-solving in, always remember to collaborate with cross-functional teams – product, product marketing, customer success, support, and of course sales.

 Let us know if we can help you develop your bow tie funnel, strategies to get started on this journey, and define metrics to measure success beyond the traditional funnel.
 Reach out to us for a free 30 min consultation! firstname.lastname@example.org.